 - When you can hold your shoulders directly over your wrists or fingers then you know that you’ve achieved the right level of flexibility – it can take a little bit of practice and time to get this just right, but I promise it’ll be worth it!

-Here are two other options for the wrist stretch
+Here are the two other options for the wrist stretch:

 If you’re finding that your wrist range of motion is limited by joint stiffness rather than muscular tightness, you can use resistance bands to help perform mobilisation of your joint.